bradymadden97/pz-metrics-analysis/DOCS.md

 *  ` scripts ` is a list of Javascripts from the [parameters](/public/js/parameters) folder to include in this graph view.
 It is useful to break up your scripts for each parameter and only include ones needed in that graph view.

 *  The `Elasticsearch Query` is the customized query used with the Elasticsearch Javascript API to populate the logs partial on the graph view.

+### Writing a Graph Logs Query
+The specific Elasticsearch logs queries for each graph are located in `"logs" --> "body"` in [data.json](/config/data.json).
+These should be able to be written like normal Elasticsearch queries, but consult with the Elasticsearch Javascript [API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference-2-4.html).

+Parameters for the logs, such as `count` and `page` are appended as query strings to the AJAX request to `/api/logs/{graphName}`.
+Other parameters can be added, but their interaction with the query must be handled in [routes.js](/app/routes.js).